midsougou/Diffusion_Language_Model/README.md

 ## Inference Visualization

 A minimal animation shows the final diffusion language model generating an output response based on user input query.
+We also show next to it using the same output sequence the number of iterations needed to decode it using an antoregressive language model.

 ![Diffusion Inference](diffusion_autoregressive_anim.gif)